krevetka-ural/my-nixos-configuration/README.md

 * `KdenLive` for video editing.
 * `VLC` and `Haruna` for multimedia.
 * `OBS Studio` for screen recording.
-* `Telegram Desktop` and `Vesctop` for
+* `Telegram Desktop` and `Vesctop` for social networking.
-* `Chromium`
+* `Chromium` for internet browser.
+* `LibleOffice` for office.
 * `PrismLauncher` for Minecraft.
 * `Steam` for other games.
 * `Wiregard` for proxy.
+## Repository Structure
+Each part of the main `configuration.nix` is divided into separate parts located in `/modules/system/`.
+This is done to simplify access to system settings for the user, drivers, sound, etc.
 ## Install
-### Before Install
+### Before install installation
 This configuration was written for a PC that is *extremely* Linux-unfriendly.
 This means it includes **Nvidia** drivers.
-If you have a computer with AMD or another graphics card, you'll need to comment out the `./modules/system/nvidia`.nix line in the import parameters in `configuration.nix` and write the configuration for your graphics card.
+If you have a computer with **AMD** or *other* graphics card, you'll need to comment out the `./modules/system/nvidia`.nix line in the import parameters in `configuration.nix` and write the configuration for your graphics card.
 If you have a *BIOS*, we recommend using **GRUB**.
 Simply comment out the *systemd-boot* lines, uncomment the **GRUB** parameters in `boot.nix`, and set all the necessary parameters.
+### Installation from sources
-### Install
+### After installation